btrettel/flt/to-do.md

     - Note: This will be brittle in the sense that it will only work for my own particular coding style.
     - Distinguish between compilation errors and test failures in the mutation score.
     - <https://fortran-lang.discourse.group/t/the-maturity-of-the-fortran-open-source-ecosystem/7563/2>
     - Make highly parallelizable.
 Run as many mutants as possible in parallel for speed.
 The compiler can't run on GPUs, but the code can.
 So run the compiler separately in a first pass.
 This will allow me to note if the compilation fails as well.
 Then queue the codes that compiled and run them on GPUs.
-If that only uses a low number of GPUs, then parallelize the tests.
+I'm not sure the extent by which the GPU runs can be parallelized, however.
     - Mutation operators:
         - TODO: Check Mothra and other papers on DTIC for more.
         - `comment_line`: Comment out non-empty lines.